Sopra-Steria-Norge-Kubernetes/OpenShift/docs/About Container-Platform-as-a-Service/Service Breakdown/Network/How-to-use-EgressIP.md

 ## Routine

+!!! info
+    To obtain an **EgressIP**, you need to place an order through Sopra Steria, who will manage the approval and configuration process.

 When using EgressIP there are some infrastructure changes needed, and these changes needs to be ordered by sending a request/change to Sopra Steria.

 After the changes are in effect a EgressIP can be created.
 The EgressIP object looks something like this: